 (c) An attempt should be made to explain the observed similarities and differences with a view to building theory.
 Thus comparative librarianship is described as a discipline which employs a rigorous scientific methodology, on the pattern of other, older comparative disciplines such as comparative education.

 Danton, J. Periam 1973.
 The Dimensions of Comparative Librarianship; American Library Association: Chicago.

 Danton, J. Periam.
 1977.
 Definitions of comparative and international library science.
 In Comparative and International Library Science; Harvey, J.F., Ed.; Scarecrow Press: Metuchen, N.J.; 3-14.

 Keresztesi, M. 1981.
 Prolegomena to the history of international librarianship.
 Journal of Library History 16 (2), 435-448.

 Parker, J.S.
 1974.
 International librarianship – a reconnaissance.
 Journal of Librarianship 6 (4), 219-232.

 Some other writings

-During the past year I have become interested in the conceptual and methodological aspects of comparative librarianship.
+During the past few years I have become interested in the conceptual and methodological aspects of comparative librarianship.
 In a conference paper on internationalization of LIS education I included a large section on research method for comparative librarianship.

 Important journals in international and comparative librarianship